Developers-Collective/Level-Info-Editor_UTF/README.md

 Level Info Editor is a program which can edit and save copies of LevelInfo.bin from Newer Super Mario Bros.
 Wii.

-If you want to use this tool, **you should use [NewerSMBW 1.2.0 modded source code](https://github.com/wakanameko/NewerSMBW_UTF-16).**
+If you want to use this tool, **you need to use my [modded source code of the NewerSMBW](https://github.com/wakanameko/NewerSMBW_UTF-16).**

-You can import Newer Super Mario Bros.
-Wii LevelInfo.bin files, though.
-Make sure to use the "Open Old..." option.
+You can import the original LevelInfo.bin of the Newer Super Mario Bros.
+Wii with the "Open Old..." option.

 ----------------------------------------------------------------

 ## Mod features

-This mod can rewrite NewerNSMBW's levelnames with utf-16 encoding.
+This mod can rewrite NewerNSMBW's levelnames with the Unicode encoding.

 You can select appearances (Light and Dark) and language of this tool.